joomla/Manual/docs/building-extensions/plugins/editors-plugin.md

 ```

 At this point, after plugin installation and enabling, the editor already should be available in Global configuration, and render our `textarea`.
-However, we stil missing a client side integration, that will be a next step.
+However, we are still missing a client side integration, that will be a next step.

 #### Frontend side